Dave's Travel Pages

 Is there an airport on Serifos?

-Serifos doesn't have an airport, and so the only way to get to the island is by ferry.
+Serifos doesn't have an airport, and so there are no flights to Serifos island.
+The only way of getting to Serifos is by ferry.
 The closest international airport to the Greek island of Serifos is in Athens.
+From there, you would need to travel to Piraeus Port and then take a ferry to Serifos.

 Where does the Serifos ferry leave from in Athens?